eigne/pensieve/README.md

 You must give Pensieve a rough estimate of the snapshot's timestamp.
 Pensieve uses transactions within a several hour window around your estimate to generate a new, normalised snapshot, at a precisely known position within the binlog.

+(It is possible to normalise snapshots with the entire binlog, removing the need to specify a rough timestamp.
+However, this is slow, and is thus not recommended.)

 Pensieve is still in development and has only been tested on a small scale.

 ## Building